occam-ra/occam/doc/occam-user-manual.md

 ***Action*** When one brings Occam up, one first must choose between several Occam *actions*.
 The modeling options are: “Do Fit,” “Do Search,” “Do SB-Fit,” and “Do SB-Search.”
 There are also options for “Show Log” and “Manage Jobs,” which allow the user to track the status of jobs submitted for background processing.
 You can see this first web page by clicking on: http://dmit.sysc.pdx.edu/weboccam.cgi.

 There is one additional available action, “Do Compare”, which is a specialized tool for doing pairwise comparisons between related datasets (explained in the Appendix).
-Finally, for any of the Search and Fit actions, there is a checkbox for “Cached Data Mode”, which allows the separate uploading of the parts of the Occam input file: the
+Finally, for any of the Search and Fit actions, there is a checkbox for “Cached Data Mode”, which allows the separate uploading of the parts of the Occam input file: the variable block, the (training) data block, and (optionally) the test data block for the dataset (explained in the Appendix).

-Occam User’s Manual 3/13/2017 4

-variable block, the (training) data block, and (optionally) the test data block for the dataset (explained in the Appendix).

 When an option is selected, Occam returns a window specific to the choice made. **Search** assesses *many models* either from the full set of all possible models or from various partial subsets of models. **Fit** examines *one model* in detail.
 In an exploratory mode, one would do **Search** first, and then **Fit**, but in a confirmatory mode, one would simply do **Fit**.
 The options for **SB-Fit** and **SB-Search** function similarly, but for *state-based models*, rather than the default variable-based models.
 Let’s focus first on the main option of “Do Search.”

+## III.
+Search Input
-**III.
-Search Input** On the first line, the user specifies a data file, which describes the variables used and provides the data to be analyzed.
+On the first line, the user specifies a data file, which describes the variables used and provides the data to be analyzed.
 The data file allows the user to set certain parameters, but parameters should be specified on the Occam web input page, since parameters set on the web page override any in the data file.
 The only parameters that currently can be specified *only* in the data file are the two parameters that govern the iterative method, IPF, used in Occam.
 These should be modified only if there is reason to believe that IPF is not converging properly; see Appendix 3 for further information.
 (The capacity to specify parameters in the data file is designed for command line use of Occam within a Unix environment; such use of Occam is not currently functional, but may be restored to functionality in the future.)
 The data file will now be discussed, and then the other parameters on this web input page will be explained.

 ***Data file*** The user must specify a data file on the user’s computer by typing its name (and location) in or finding it by browsing.
 The data file is then uploaded to the Occam server.
 This is actually all that is needed to submit an Occam job, if the user is satisfied with the default setting of all the parameters.

 Data files should be plain-text ASCII files, such as those generated by Notepad, Word, or Excel if the file is saved in a .txt format.
 (Note that in Excel, you should *not* use the “Space Delimited Text” format, with the .prn extension, as it can be incompatible with Occam.)
 Each line of the data file has a maximum length, currently set to 1000 characters.
 Occam will give an error if this is exceeded.
 If your data set requires lines longer than this limit, please contact the feedback address listed above.

-Occam User’s Manual 3/13/2017 5

 A minimal data file looks like (data from the “Wholes & Parts” paper.)